sangeeta1998/wasmdocker/README.md

 COPY spin.toml .
 ```

-The wasm module is available in the src directory afterr wasm build.
+The wasm module is available in the src directory after wasm build.
 Therefore, edit spin.toml and replace
 ```
 source = "dockercon.wasm"